NavjacinthMathew/RecyclerViewWithImages/README.md

 # RecyclerView with Images

-This is a demo project to demonstrate RecyclerView and CardView library on Android
+This is a demo project to demonstrate RecyclerView and CardView library on Android, with images inside each RecyclerView Item

 ## License